- Political Economy and Development Economics

 Central Validity and Feasibility Inference

-Development Impact Lab 2016 State of the Science Conference, University of California, Berkeley.
+Development Impact Lab 2016 State of the Science Conference, UC Berkeley.

 The paper focuses on external validity in practice: anticipating the degree to which consequent related treatments would be feasible in new contexts.